 A bass box is filled with enough wire to ensure that the loose wire will not rub against the walls.
 However, the best thing I noticed was the sound.
 The bass is deeper because polyfill absorbs sound.

-Test it by mounting a subwoofer inside the enclosure
+Test it by mounting a subwoofer enclosure inside the enclosure

-Once the box has been sealed and connected to the speaker, mount it to the enclosure and test the subwoofer.
+Once the box has been sealed and connected to the speaker, mount it to the enclosure and test the subwoofer enclosure.

 It is worth putting a rubber gasket at the bottom of your speaker before you screw it into the box.
 This will prevent air from leaking out of the enclosure.

-Install a subwoofer in the mounting hole.
+Install a subwoofer enclosure in the mounting hole.
 Make sure that there is no gasket sticking out.
-1-inch screws are used to attach a subwoofer.
-Because the thickness of the front panel is 1.5 inches, it is best to use shorter screws.
+1-inch drywall screws are used to attach a subwoofer enclosure.
+Because the double thickness of the front panel is 1.5 inches, it is best to use shorter screws.

 The radio will turn on when you take the box to your car.
-Plug a speaker wire into the terminal.
-Don’t increase the volume too much at the beginning.
+Plug a speaker wire into the terminal cup.
+Don’t increase the internal volume too much at the beginning.

 Although you may need to adjust the crossover and amplifier filters to achieve the best results, I’m sure you’ll be happy with the end result if you pay attention to every detail.